Gorilla Tag: Gameplay

+Other than the main game modes, some others were introduced in subsequent game updates, such as Super Infection, Monke Blocks, and Ghost Reactor.

 Development and release

 Gorilla Tag was originally developed as a solo project by Kerestell Smith, known by his online username Lemming or LemmingVR.
 Smith took a greater interest in virtual reality with his frequent plays of Ready at Dawn's Echo Arena at the time, eventually competing in Echo Arena esports events.
 He described how the game's zero gravity mechanic reflected on an idea of internal logic and immersion within virtual environments, which inspired Gorilla Tags development.

 Smith started on the game's prototype in December 2019.
 The arm-based locomotion mechanic was inspired by Hidden Path's Raccoon Lagoon, in which the avatars reach torso height, facilitating the collection of items from the ground.
 Smith also cited the lack of VR leg controllers.
 He "had some of the movement prototype working" by around January 2020, and the tag idea was conceptualized some months after.

 When presented with the movement mechanics, a friend of Smith remarked on the similarity with a gorilla's style of locomotion, originating the avatar concept.
 He implemented a low poly art style inspired by videos of indie games with graphics reminiscent of the first PlayStation console.
 Smith opted out of certain common game elements, such as a tutorial, menu, or joystick, for a deeper player connection to the places.

 Gorilla Tag was first released in early access for the Oculus Quest line (now Meta Quest) via SideQuest and for SteamVR in February 2021.
 It launched on the App Lab section of the Oculus Store for Quest the following month.
 In August 2022, Smith formed the studio Another Axiom with David Yee and David Neubelt, who helped with development.
 The game officially debuted on the Meta Quest Store (previously the Oculus Store) on December 15, 2022, leaving Steam early access on January 1, 2023.
 It was launched for the PlayStation VR2 on November 8, 2024.